-These Regulations have had no new Business and Regulatory Impact Assessment (BRIA) Carried out upon on them as the financial aspects of these regulations remain unchanged.
+These Regulations have had no new Business and Regulatory Impact Assessment (BRIA) carried out upon on them as the financial aspects of these regulations remain unchanged.

-The Minister for Public Finance and Digital Economy confirms that no BRIA is necessary as the instrument has no financial effects on the Scottish Government, local government or on business.
+Scottish Ministers confirm that no BRIA is necessary as the instrument has no financial effects on the Scottish Government, local government or on business.